bigbluebutton/bigbluebutton-html-plugin-sdk/samples/sample-audio-settings-dropdown-plugin/README.md

 ## What is it?

 The Sample Audio Settings Dropdown Plugin serves as a demonstration of how developers can create their own custom plugins, in this case it goes into the audio settings dropdown.
-This plugin includes a separator and an option for the user to click with the label "Click to send alert message".
-When the user clicks on the option, an alert popup with the message "Alert popup for plugin".
+This plugin includes a separator and an option for the user to click.
+When the user clicks on the option, a log will appear in the console.
 See example below.

 ![Gif of plugin demo](./public/assets/plugin.gif)